 The lottery retailer base contains a variety of trade styles.
-However, convenience and grocery stores, considered to be traditional lottery trade styles, are dominant, representing more than 88 percent of licensed locations and 96 percent of Texas Lottery sales.
-As the marketplace has become more competitive among these businesses, they are expanding into non-traditional business lines to remain competitive including food and beverage (including on-premise beer and wine) service.
+However, the traditional lottery trade styles of convenience and grocery stores are dominant, with more than 87% of licensed locations and 96% of Texas Lottery sales.
+As the marketplace has become more competitive among these businesses, they are expanding into non-traditional business lines to remain competitive including food and beverage service, e.g., on-premise beer and wine sales.
 As these businesses pursue the Texas Alcoholic Beverage Commission licenses required for these services as noted above, additional administrative burdens may be placed on the Texas Lottery to ensure compliance with licensure requirements.